|

 said Aragorn.
 "But we were all sleeping too heavily to help

-He must have lost his temper, because he seems to have attacked
+He must have lost his temper, because he attacked her with

 Or perhaps she attacked him?